 2) Be realistic about your resources

 Social Media Marketing, like all digital marketing efforts, is a marathon, not a sprint.
 It requires consistent, high-quality effort, which can be taxing on the pocket as well as the mind.
 Get a hold of what you can afford to spend for at least six months, and assess whether you have access to knowledgeable, experienced people who can create great content.
-It can often be a smarter strategy to work with a consultant like Manipal Technologies, which can help you choose platforms, create content, derive actionable insights, and do course correction quickly within your budget.
+It can often be a smarter strategy to work with a consultant like Manipal Digital Systems, which can help you choose platforms, create content, derive actionable insights, and do course correction quickly within your budget.

 3) Create Awesome Content